HomeAirline LoyaltyAer Lingus Aer ClubHow to earn Avios when you fly with United Airlines

 Scenario 3 – You don’t care about miles & points and you’re based in the UK

-In the UK, Avios can now be converted to Nectar points at a relatively good rate and Nectar Points can be used to pay for shopping at Sainsbury’s.
+In the UK, Avios can now be converted to Nectar points and Nectar Points can be used to pay for shopping at Sainsbury’s.
 That makes Avios the most useful currency for you to earn even if you never set foot on an aircraft again.

 Bottom line